acrolinx/sidebar-sdk-js/amazon-Acrolinx_Sidebar_Document_Name_Troubleshooting.md

 ## Overview

 This guide addresses the issue where the **document name is missing from the upper right corner** of the Acrolinx Scorecard.
-When a check is completed, the scorecard should display the document name (e.g., "multi-editor.html") in the upper right corner, but some integrations show an empty space instead.
+When a check is completed, the scorecard should display the document name (e.g., "multi-editor.html") in the upper right corner, but some custom Sidebar JS SDK integrations show an empty space instead.

 ## Problem Description